lifeart/ember-fast-cli/README.md

 After you have started your development server using `ember serve`, this addon adds a custom middleware listening to `/cli` endpoint.

-So just open [http://localhost:4200/cli](http://localhost:4200/cli) in your web browser to access `fast-cli`.
+Open [http://localhost:4200/cli](http://localhost:4200/cli) in your web browser to access `fast-cli`.

 type: `g component foo-bar` + Enter

 Check files!
 Repeat if you enjoying it.
 Star if you like it! :)

 Also, `ember-fast-cli` working with [Unstable Ember Language Server](https://marketplace.visualstudio.com/items?itemName=lifeart.vscode-ember-unstable), and allow developers to execute `ember-cli` commands from `vscode` command interface.
 Open `vscode` command line and search for `Ember`.